Code-Institute-Submissions/Aloy-from-outcast-to-heroine/README.md

 ## Testing: ##
 ---
 First time testing.
-I used an online tool and the chromium dev tools for testing.
+I used an online tool called [Lambdatest](https://www.lambdatest.com/) and the chromium dev tools for testing.
 I made an spreadsheet containing test results.
 You can find this [here](https://github.com/byIlsa/Aloy-from-outcast-to-heroin/blob/master/wireframes/Screenshot%20from%202020-06-09%2010-58-17.png).

+Ive tested the CSS with [CSS Validator](http://jigsaw.w3.org/css-validator/) which told me that all was good.

+The HTML ive tested with [HTML Validator](https://validator.w3.org/) which gave me the following results:
+* Warning:
+    * Navbar section lacks heading (changed section into div)
+* Errors:
+    * Attribute a not allowed on element a at this point (fixed)
+    * Possible misuse of aria-label (fixed, moved aria-label from button line to link line)

+**Responsiveness:**

+* **Implementation:**     Ive used Bootstrap throughout the project to ensure maximum responsibility.
+Ive tested with devtools and Lambdatest.

+* **Results:**    Responsiveness was as to be expected, exept for the navbar, which didnt collapse on click, which in turn, covered a big portion of the content.
+I was not happy.
+                    Luckily my mentor gave me a JavaScript script, which solved the problem!

+* **Verdict:**    After resolving the navbar issue, everything is responsive.

+**Design:**

+* **Implementation:**

 ## Bugs: ##
 ---